aszenz/php-typed-schema/README.md

 After defining it we can run it on our array and get the dto or an error if the schema didn't match the data.

-Running the decoder gives us a `Result` type which can be either `Ok|Error`, we can unwrap it (throw's exception in case of error) to get our dto.
+Running the decoder gives us a `Result` type which can be either an `Ok` or `Error` object, we can unwrap it (throw's exception in case of error) to get our dto.

 ```php
 // Psalm/phpstan will correctly infer the  result as Order